-If your son is likely to be a candidate for entry to Eton at age 13 and you would like a hard copy of our prospectus please complete the form below, write to: Director of Admissions, Eton College, Windsor,
+If your son is likely to be a candidate for entry to Eton at age 13 and you would like a hard copy of our prospectus please complete the form below, write to: The Admissions Team, Eton College, Windsor,

 Berkshire SL4 6DW or telephone 01753 370611.

 Please note that with the exception of a few late entrants who qualify at 13 through the scholarship process all boys must be registered by 30 June in UK School Year 5 – the academic year in which he reaches the age of 10.

 Submit a general admissions enquiry below.
 You may also contact us to know more about visiting Eton for a tour of the school.